Key Points

 When constructing a chart, we typically utilize only the variation within subgroups or short-term variation (such as the moving range) to eliminate as many possible special causes of variation as possible and only capture the common cause variation.
 The overall standard deviation of the entire dataset should not be used as it is more likely to contain special cause variation.

-On some charts and with some datasets, the lower control limit might fall outside of the range of values the process is able to produce.
+On some charts and with some datasets, the lower control limit might fall outside of the range of values the process can produce.
 In this case, other rules should be utilized to detect special cause variation below the centerline.

 About the Author